pikepdf/pikepdf/docs/tutorial.rst

 In contrast to better known PDF libraries, pikepdf uses a single object to represent a PDF, whether reading, writing or merging.
 We have cleverly named this :class:`pikepdf.Pdf`.
-In this documentation, a ``Pdf`` is a class that allows manipulate the PDF, meaning the file.
+In this documentation, a ``Pdf`` is a class that allows manipulate the PDF, meaning the "file" (whether it exists in memory or on a file system).

 .. code-block:: python